PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 9. Country

-It's possible to sort the countries list by asc or desc.
+It's possible to sort by country asc or desc and search by country.

 11. Phone